POSOCO/data-portal/README.md

 5. Add login and profile links in the side bar -- done
 6. Use partials -- done
 7. Load the data if present for a date -- done
+8. In templates like cpccv data input template create input fields and labels that we missed in the template